Redundancy

 -

-Automatic failover of Revolution provides high-availability and resiliency for your notification platform.
+Automatic failover of OneAlert provides high-availability and resiliency for your notification platform.
 Failover is also referred to as active/passive.

 Traffic intended for a failed server is passed to the next priority server, as defined by your Priority Groups.